shannonjen/ttp/github_branch_workflow/README.md

 I am working with my partner, Bob.
 We are going to build a website collaboratively and plan to use a GitHub repo as a central repository.
 We will create and work on feature branches locally on our machine.

-On my local machine, I make a folder called my_website that will hold the files and folders of the project and add a basic index.html file with simple HTML scaffolding.
+On my local machine, I make a folder called my_website that will hold the files and folders of the project.
+I add a basic index.html file with simple HTML scaffolding to the folder.

 From within the my_website folder I initialize the folder as a git repository.